AramirRp/technical-test-front-tkorp/README.md

 ## Getting Started

-This is the front end part of the technical test made for TKorp, you can find the repo of the first part on my Github.
+This is the front end part of the technical test made for TKorp, here's the link to the backend repo : [https://github.com/AramirRp/technical-test-back-tkorp](https://github.com/AramirRp/technical-test-back-tkorp).

+## Technologies used

+NextJs
+Tailwind CSS
+Heroic Icons
+GraphQL

+## launching the website

 To make it work, you'll need to launch the backend server before so the front can be connected.